matter-labs/zksync/docs/providers.md

 ## async notifyTransaction

-This method will return when given transaction is commited or verified in the Sync network.
+This method will return when given transaction is committed or verified in the Sync network.

 ### Signature